Asphalt is also called blacktop. Another term, tarmac, is often used interchangeably, but to be precise, its not the same composition.

 How to Repair Asphalt Cracks

-Almost everybody has seen municipal road crews fulfilling the new mayors campaign promise by patching cracks in asphalt roads.
+Almost everybody has seen municipal road crews fulfilling the new mayors campaign promise (isn't that always their campaign talking point) by patching cracks in asphalt roads.
 They walk along ladling out heated black goo.
 Theres an even easier cold patch method for the homeowner.
 One of the most available products is Quikretes Blacktop Repair (see the photo at the top of this article).

 There are other high-quality elastomeric asphalt crack fillers out there.
 Check the manufacturers recommendations.
 Some will allow adding sand to very deep cracks.